• Skip to main content

 • Facebook

-Since my kids are not usually content to sit around and draw in a quiet, meditative manner, I seed out active art projects like this awesome shaken container art activity.
-Kiddo recently did a whole lot of shakin'.
-(OK, that was suuuuupercheesy.)
+Since my kids are not usually content to sit around and draw in a quiet, meditative manner, I seek out active art projects like this awesome shaken container art activity, which combines creativity and physicality!

 What you need: